cappetta/SecDevOps-Toolkit/README.md

 workforce.

-The tools outlined below enable Developers, DevOps Engineers, & Designers the ability to define, isolate, & automate dependencies to create a reproducible & automated application / infrastructure environment.
+The tools outlined below enable Developers, DevOps Engineers, & Architects the ability to define, isolate, & automate dependencies to create a reproducible & automated application / infrastructure environment.